Updated: 2 days ago

 Weekdays are the best time to come all year long especially when there's snow.
 During a holiday snowfall, we get thousands of visitors per day trying to play in the snow.
 In 2015, one local estimated over 30,000 visitors trying to come to Julian in a single day.
 Only about 4,000 people live here.
-If possible, come up early in the day.
-The mornings are icy but everywhere will be packed by 12 p.m.
+If possible, arrive early in the day.
+The mornings are icy but everywhere will be packed by noon.

 What To Bring

 Bring all your waterproof snow gear with you (snow gloves, pants, jacket, and boots).
+Expect it to be cold than you imagine.
 Few stores carry a very limited variety and supply of snow gear/winter clothing.
 Sorry ladies but high heels are not a good choice when there's snow/ice on the ground.

 Bring a change of clothes for everyone.
 Even with waterproof clothes, you're probably going to be dripping wet and cold after playing in the snow.

 Be prepared with water and food for your party.
 Playing in and eating snow dehydrates you so bring lots of water.
 After a long drive and playing, you're sure to get hungry.
-If you come on a weekend, you may have to wait two-plus hours to eat at a local restaurant.
+If you come on a weekend, you may have to wait an extended period of time (two-plus hours) to eat at a local restaurant.
 That's not an exaggeration so come prepared!
 If you do decide to wait it out, please be patient with the staff.
 They are doing their best to serve everyone in a timely manner.

 Where To Play

 Please please take everything you bring with you back home.
 Our mountains are beautiful and home to lots of wildlife.
-We ask that you help us maintain a clean environment for the animals and the generations to come.
+It's always a very sad sight to see when they are covered in trash.
+There is no local government entity to clean up after the visitors.
+Additionally, we have no way to dispose of the trash left behind.
+We ask that you please help us maintain a clean environment for the animals and the generations to come.
 Do not leave trash of any kind including, but not limited to sleds, dirty diapers, snow gear, and more.
 Anyone who litters can be fined up to $1,000 and community service (see the law here).

 As always, thank you for supporting our community.
 Have a safe trip!